 Problem description

-After several ECS instances are created using the same Windows Server image, the instances cannot access the AD domain or join the AD domain at the same time.
+After you use the same Windows Server image to create multiple ECS instances, the instances cannot access the AD domains of each other or cannot be added to the same AD domain at the same time.

 Cause

-Several instances that use the same Windows Server image have the same computer security identifier (SID,Security Identifier) and therefore cannot access each other's AD domains.
-In this case, you need to modify the SID of the instance and then create a domain environment.
+Instances that use the same Windows Server image have the same security identifier (SID).
+Therefore, the instances cannot access the AD domains of each other.
+You must change the SID of the instances and then build a domain environment.

 Solutions